skip to content

 00:26:11 - Chris Ferdinandi

 Yeah, so it's actually really funny, right?
 So I went from Constant Contact to this company called Mashery, who does API management software.
 So, you know, if you're a company that wants to have an API program, either internal or external, they make software that you can use to generate keys and secrets and authenticate people and determine who has access to what and see analytics and all that.
-And I was the person who made this white label product look like your brand.
-So like, if Adidas came in, we'd make their website look like Adidas.com and I was there literally until I quit last year to just go full time.
-On my JavaScript education business.
-So yeah, so that was a really long running kind of thing and it was odd because I was like the, there were other developers there, but the group that I was part of, I was like a team of one.
-And so a lot of my kind of learning and growth came from either like self teaching or finding networks outside of the company to interact with, which, which was really cool.
-And it's one of those things where like I, there were times where I was like, I wish I had more developers to interact with here.
+And I was the person who made this white-label product look like your brand.
+So if Adidas came in, we'd make their website look like Adidas.com, and I was there literally until I quit last year to just go full-time on my JavaScript education business.
+So yeah, that was a really long-running kind of thing, and it was odd because there were other developers there, but the group that I was part of, I was like a team of one.
+And so a lot of my learning and growth came from either self-teaching or finding networks outside of the company to interact with, which was really cool.
+And it's one of those things where there were times where I was like, I wish I had more developers to interact with here.

 00:27:28 - Chris Ferdinandi